imcf/hrm-omero/DEVELOPMENT.md

 poetry run pytest --online
 ```

+### Prepare an OMERO instance for tests

+See the example script in `resources/scripts/prepare-omero-for-testing.sh` on how to set
+up an OMERO instance so it can be used with the `--online` tests.
+Note that currently
+the settings file will still need to be adjusted for *user* and *object IDs*!

 ## Generating Documentation

 The project is using [pdoc][d2] for generating API documentation.
 To update or (re-)